What is data classification and how do can you do it?

 Step 3: Determine the sensitivity

-Once you have categorised the data, you need to assess each type of data's sensitivity and risk level, assigning it to one of three categories: high, medium, or low.
+Once you have categorised the data, you need to assess each type of data's sensitivity and risk level and assign it to one of three categories: high, medium, or low.

 Step 4: Secure

-At this stage, you should determine how much storage is required for each data type and whether additional security measures must be taken to protect sensitive data.
+At this stage, you should determine the amount of storage required for each data type and whether additional security measures must be taken to protect sensitive data.

 Step 5: Monitor and maintain

-Data classification is an ongoing process, so it's important to regularly monitor any changes and new data, making adjustments to your classification as needed to ensure that your data is always properly organised and secure.
+Data classification is an ongoing process, so it's important to monitor changes and new data regularly and adjust classification as needed to ensure that data is always properly organized and secure.

 Need help with your data?